isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         std::sort(begin(c),end(c)); // necessary and useful dependency
     }

-    ??? // potentially surprising dependency
+    template<typename Iter>
+    Iter algo(Iter first, Iter last) {
+        for (; first!=last; ++first) {
+            auto x = sqrt(*first); // potentially surprising dependency: which sqrt()? helper(first,x);       // potentially surprising dependency: heper is chosen based on first and x TT var = 7;            // potentially surprising dependency: which TT?
+        }
+    }

 ##### Note

+Templates typically appear in header files so their context dependencies are more vulnerable to `#include` order dependencies than functions in `.cpp` files.

+##### Note

 Having a template operate only on its arguments would be one way of reducing the number of dependencies to a minimum, but that would generally be unmanageable.
-For example, an algorithm usually uses other algorithms.
+For example, an algorithm usually uses other algorithms and invoke operations that does not exclusively operate on arguments.
+And don't get us started on macros!
 See also [T69](#???)

 ##### Enforcement